 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The databases listed below contain research in Publishing Studies (journal articles and book articles).
+The databases listed below contain research in Publishing Studies (journal articles and market reports).
 Choose a database appropriate for your specific topic.
 Business Source Complete is a good general database in this subject.

 Choosing keywords.
 Try searching on alternative keywords if you don't get the results you expect.

 Combining search terms.
 Combine concepts with AND.
 Combine alternative keywords with OR, e.g. (film OR cinema) AND (horror or suspense)